mohammad-oghli/Caesar-Encryption/readme.md

 <pre>
 message = "Hello World!"
 </pre>
-We will encrypt this message using key k = 6 which is fixed right shift rotations of the characters
+We will encrypt this message using key `k=6` which is fixed right shift rotations of the alphabet characters
 <pre>
 caesarCipher_encode(message, 6)
 </pre>
 The encrypted message : `Nkrru Cuxrj!`

-To decrypt the message we use the exact key k=6 in reverse which is left shift rotations of the characters.
+To decrypt the message we use the exact key `k=6` in reverse which is left shift rotations of the characters.
 <pre>
 caesarCipher_decode(encrypted_msg, 6)
 </pre>